Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 The key figure in my education, the one who saved me from failing at school is my remedial teacher Ellen Post.
 I'm still in her debt 30 years later.

 I was not an easy going kid.
-I was (still am) hot-tempred, easly distracted, and hyperly active.
+I was (still am) hot-tempered, easily distracted, and hyperly active.
 As a result, my schoolresults where not that great, although I had (fairly) good results for arithmetics and maths.
 My behavior was really problematic at times, to the extend that I even was expelled temporary